Kava-Labs/kava/x/cdp/spec/01_concepts.md

 CDPs enable the creation of a stable pegged asset by collateralization with another on chain asset.

-A CDP is owned by a set of users (addresses) and stores one type of collateral.
-Any user can deposit, withdraw, collateral and pegged asset from their CDPs.
+A CDP is scoped to one collateral type.
+It has one primary owner, and a set of "depositors".
+The depositors can deposit and withdraw collateral to the CDP.
+The owner can draw pegged assets (creating debt) and repay them to cancel the debt.

 User interactions with this module: